 In addition, we must remember that when we do not feel safe, we are not open to learning.
 That is because, without the activation of the frontal cortex, we lose key skills that are needed to access classroom teaching.
 These include language skills, organisational skills, planning, inhibition control, logic and reasoning.
 So even in the cases where child may not be displaying outward signs of emotional dysregulation, there remains a possibility that their response to the coronavirus pandemic is one of protection, limiting those cognitive functions.

 Therefore, before we’re able to focus on a ‘catch up’ curriculum, plying children with extended opportunities for learning, we must first make sure that every child feels safe and secure, open to the possibility of learning.
 Without prioritising the mental wellbeing of our children and young people, learning will not be possible, regardless of how much ‘water’ we ‘lead’ them to!

-To learn more about ways of fostering feelings of safety and security within your classroom, enrol on our 3 hour, self-paced online learning course ‘Supporting co-regulation through a trauma-informed approach’.
+To learn more about ways of fostering feelings of safety and security within your classroom, enrol on our 3 hour, self-paced online learning course ‘Supporting co-regulation through a trauma-informed approach’ (coming soon).